OpenMDAO/pyCycle/pycycle/docs/tutorials/turbojet.rst

 This is our term for "something that performs a thermodynamic operation".
 Examples of elements include: :code:`Inlet`, :code:`Compressor`, :code:`Nozzle`.
-Each box in the above flow diagram for a turbojet represents one Element. pyCycle ships with a :ref:`library of pre-built elements<element_ref>` for you to use, and you can also write your own additional ones as needed.
+Each box in the above flow diagram for a turbojet represents one Element. pyCycle ships with a :ref:`library of pre-built elements<element_ref>` for you to use, but you could also write your own as needed.

 Cycle
 *****